Victory: A Birthday Celebration — 7 years!

 This past Friday, October 12, marked five years since we adopted our sweet dear little Victory!
 (The time is going by too quickly!)
 We decided to make October 12 Victory’s birthday — the day we went to Michigan and adopted our sweet fur girl.

 As such, on October 12, we celebrated Victory’s birthday marking her fifth year with us since her adoption!
-This year, for Victory’s birthday, we did a pastel theme!
-(As shown below, last year, we did a gold and champagne theme; two years ago we did a light pink and gold themed birthday; three years ago we did a pink themed birthday and four years ago, we did rainbow themed birthday for Victory!)
+This year, for Victory’s birthday, we did a pastel theme with a gold and silver accent!
+(As shown below, last year, we did a gold and champagne theme; two years ago we did a light pink and gold themed birthday; three years ago we did a pink themed birthday; and four years ago, we did rainbow themed birthday for Victory!)
 We purchased some fun pastel decorations, party hats, confetti, and a new pink sweater for Victory, a tradition, in honor of her birthday!
 Victory also enjoyed a smoked beef tenderloin that her daddy made for her on the big green egg!
 Victory looked absolutely adorable and beautiful on her birthday, as always, shown below!
 This birthday was a little different in that Victory celebrated with her sidekick, Baby Alex!
 She had a fun birthday and she enjoyed being over fed!
 We are the lucky ones to share our lives with this wonderful, loyal, and loving being.
 Victory has also embraced her new role as ‘big sister’ and ‘Mamma Victory!’
 She is so attuned to her little sister and loves to lick Baby Alex and show her loads of love and affection.
 It melts our hearts!
 Victory keeps busy checking in on her little sister along with joining us each morning for play time and story time, in addition to all feedings!
 We are so grateful for this special bond of our ‘children!’

 A look back at Victory’s birthday time over the years…